 Anything commercially produced, assembled from commercial parts, plans and kits.

-Jewelry products – necklaces, rings, bracelets, earrings and broaches – Limited for 2022
+Jewelry products – necklaces, rings, bracelets, earrings and broaches – Closed for 2022

-Health and beauty products include hand soaps and lotions – Limited for 2022
+Health and beauty products include hand soaps and lotions – Closed for 2022

 Processed Value-Added Farm Products – Limited Openings

 Are considered farm products made from raw ingredients, a majority of which are grown and produced by the farmer/vendor in the region.
 Products include all farm products that must in some way be produced AND processed by the farmer/vendor.
 The following subcategories are LIMITED or CLOSED for the 2022 application process.
 Submissions of these products from NEW Applicants will be Limited for the 2022 DTFM.

 Dried fruits, fruit juices – Open for 2022

 Jellies/Jams – Limited for 2022